pluralsight/guides/draft/front-end-javascript/how-a-disposable-dockerized-chrome-can-help-get-rid-of-a headache/article.md

-# How a disposable dockerized chrome can help get rid of a headache

 A week into writing functional tests for the web related work I ran into this weird issue of not getting chrome up and running for getting my WebdriverIo and Nightwatch tests to work.
 The issue was quite flaky.
 When I would run them on my local it would run just fine because it was a configure once run all the time scenario.